yar-malik/Voice-Agent-Prompts/recruitment-outbound-calling-prompt.md

 When would you be available to start a new role?
 (If they have already mentioned their availability, acknowledge it instead of repeating the question.)

-## Interviewing Elsewhere
-Are you currently interviewing for any other roles?
-This helps us ensure we don’t send your CV to a company you're already dealing with.
-(If they have already mentioned this earlier, acknowledge it instead of asking again.)

 (If they do not meet these requirements, politely conclude the call and log the outcome.)